 Citing the Frye test, and its realization in Ramirez v.
 State, [651 So.
 2d 1164 (Fla.
-1995)], Judge Nelson ruled that the essential component of the test found in Ramirez, as it pertained to the Zimmerman case, was whether the prosecution expert’s methodologies were based on a scientific principle or discovery that was, “sufficiently established to have gained general acceptance in the particular field it belongs.”
+1995)], Judge Nelson ruled that the essential component of the test found in Ramirez, pertaining to the Zimmerman case, was whether the prosecution expert’s methodologies were based on a scientific principle or discovery.
+In particular, they must be, “sufficiently established to have gained general acceptance in the particular field it belongs.”
 This is not strictly a measurement of what a majority of relevant practitioners believe, but rather the court should, “peruse disparate sources… and decide for itself whether the theory in issue had been ‘sufficiently test and accepted by the relevant scientific community.”

 With audio identification, there are three methodologies that are utilized by audio forensic engineers: auditory phonetic analysis, spectral or acoustic-phonetic analysis, and biometric analysis.
-The court reviewed the different methods, conclusions, and testimonies of the experts, and reached the conclusion that aural perception and spectral analysis had been sufficiently established, but biometric analysis was not “widely accepted at this time.”
+The court must review the different methods, conclusions, and testimonies of the experts.
+The conclusion they came to was that aural perception and spectral analysis had been sufficiently established, but biometric analysis was not “widely accepted at this time.”

-In a footnote, the court acknowledged their transition to the Daubert standard (which should go into effect by July 1st), shifting the standard that the court will use to evaluate expert witnesses.
-Still, as suggested before, this is a significant blow for the prosecution.
-Allowing testimony from a (albeit, limited) scientific authority would have lent credence to the idea that Zimmerman was not acting in self-defense.
-This was highlighted by the fact that, on the opening day of the trial, the 911 call played a prominent role, as it was played for the court.
+In a footnote, the court acknowledged their transition to the Daubert standard, which should go into effect by July 1st.
+Consequently shifting the standard that the court will use to evaluate expert witnesses.
+Still, this is a significant blow for the prosecution.
+Allowing even limited testimony from a scientific authority would have lent credence to the idea that Zimmerman was not acting in self-defense.
+Further highlighting the fact that, on the opening day of the trial, the 911 call played a prominent role as it was played for the court.

 As with most cases, there are some illustrative points for future litigation.
-When new technology or a new application of an existing technology is being presented, it is critical that their methodology can be fully explained.
-In the Zimmerman case, it was not necessarily that the prosecution’s experts were using a new technology, but rather that they were using a methodology that was acknowledged by the court in a new way.
+When presenting new technology or a new application of an existing technology, it is critical that their methodology can be fully explained.
+In the Zimmerman case, it was not necessarily that the prosecution’s experts were using a new technology.
+Rather, they were using a methodology that was acknowledged by the court in a new way.
 Coupled with the fact that both experts were “interested” in their methodologies, the judge disallowed their conclusions.
-As the trial progresses, if the 911 call is featured as prominently as it was on the first day, the identity of the individual screaming on the call is likely to be revisited by the litigating parties.
+As the trial progresses, the 911 call may feature as prominently as it was on the first day.
+As a result, the identity of the individual screaming on the call is likely to be revisited by the litigating parties.